allex0604/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-2021/VRDL_110-1_HW3/README.md

 Train and validation:
-must run the following command in the mmdetection folder
+must run the following command in the mmdetection folder , train.py is the built-in code in MMdetection

       python tools/train.py {the position of model.py}